 Gone is the traditional type of ugly port translated NAT (PAT) where internal addresses are translated using ports on a single external IP address.
 It is replaced by a straight network address translation called Network Prefix Translation (NPt).

-It took awhile but I figured out how to make it work via the GUI.
-I create a mapping under Firewall / NAT / Outbound:
+It took awhile but I figured out how to make NATv6 work via the GUI.
+I created a mapping under Firewall / NAT / Outbound:

 A side effect of this setup is that when you do an IPv6 traceroute out to the internet from the inside network, the first hop is ISP gear while an IPv4 traceroute shows the pfSense box as the first hop.

-When I logged into the pfSense box to look around I noticed some kernel messages about licensing for ipw_monitor, ipw_ibss, ipw_bss, and wpi.
+When I logged into the pfSense box to look around I noticed some system.log kernel messages about licensing.
 To quiet these I added the follow to /boot/loader.conf.local: